sigmdel/lazmacropad/README.md

 In Windows, only the Ctrl+V paste command is used, no matter which value is assigned to the paste command parameter.

-## 6. Upcoming Improvements
+## 6. Tray Application

 It would be convenient to make this program a tray application.
 Unfortunately, it appears that this may be [problematic in some Linux distros](https://wiki.lazarus.freepascal.org/How_to_use_a_TrayIcon).
-Indeed preliminary tests showed that everything worked in a tray application in Linux 20.1 Mate (which implements try icons with AppIndicator libraries) with one major exception.
+Indeed, preliminary tests showed that everything worked in a tray application in Linux 20.1 Mate (which implements try icons with AppIndicator libraries) with one major exception.
 Pasting to the clipboard (or secondary selection) was not possible.
 If there is no way around this, then `MouseAndKeyInput.KeyInput` would have to be used to inject the macro in the desktop application keyboard event queue.
 This would involve a considerable amount of work especially if international keyboards have to be supported.

 ## 7. Acknowledgment